 RN to B.S. in Nursing

 The RN to B.S. in Nursing program, completed in four semesters over two years, is an innovative way for registered nurses to earn a bachelor's degree.
 New York state requires future nurses graduating from associate degree or diploma nursing programs obtain a baccalaureate in nursing within 10 years of licensure.

 This program features a hybrid approach to achieving this goal, offering students face-to-face and online instruction.

 Learn more about the RN to B.S. in Nursing Program

 Dual Degree Nursing Program

 St. Bonaventure partners with the Cattaraugus County Campus of Jamestown Community College to offer a blended campus program in which students earn an Associate's of Applied Science in Nursing from JCC and a Bachelor of Science in Nursing from St. Bonaventure in four years.

-You will earn your associate degree from JCC after your third year, allowing you to begin entry-level practice at that time, while completing their fourth year of studies.
+You will earn your associate degree from JCC after your third year, allowing you to begin entry-level practice at that time, while completing your fourth year of studies.